oscarsandford/mar/README.md

 ## Usage

 ### Command Line
-Deprecated.
+Execute `python marapp.py` in a terminal to launch the Kivy app.

 ### Kivy Application
-The Kivy app can be launched from the terminal using Python.
-Execute `python marapp.py` in a terminal to launch.
-Many features regarding the interface and backend functionality are still work in progress.
+The Kivy executable in the latest release build can be started via the included shortcut.
+Same effect as starting the program from the terminal.

 ## Authors
 Created by Oscar Sandford.